Life in New Zealand

 Driving in Auckland

-We recommend that you discuss with your tutor or student counselor before you drive or buy a car while you are in New Zealand.
+We recommend that you discuss with your tutor or a student support staff member before you drive or buy a car while you are in New Zealand.
 Even if you have a driver’s license from your country it is important to know the NZ Road Code rules for driving and to be aware of Auckland driving conditions and of countryside driving conditions.
 Many people who are experienced drivers in their own country find NZ rules and conditions quite different.

 The School can help you learn and understand the NZ Road Code.
 It is best to do this before you attempt to drive.
 The School can also help to arrange driving lessons from an instructor in your own language.
 Even if you already have a license, we strongly recommend that you have at least two lessons with a qualified driving instructor to familiarize yourself with Auckland traffic rules and conditions.
 The best advice we can give is that you obtain your New Zealand license.
-If you are planning to buy a car, we recommend that you talk first to your student counselor.
+If you are planning to buy a car, we recommend that you talk first to your first language support staff.
 The car you buy will need to be registered and have a Warrant Of Fitness no more than one month old; this is a legal requirement and will ensure that the car is safe to drive.
 We strongly recommend that you obtain insurance before driving your car.
-Your counselor can provide information on car insurance as well.
+Your first language support staff can provide information on car insurance as well.

 ICL recommends two types of accommodation: